Shinia-Gupta/Store-Fleet-API/README.md

 # Store Fleet API

-Store Fleet is a project built with Node.js and Express.js to manage users, products, and orders for an online store.
+Store Fleet is a project built with Node.js, Express.js and MongoDB to manage users, products, and orders for an online store.
 It provides API endpoints for various functionalities related to users, products, and orders.

 ## Features
 ### User Management